 Use these 5 tips to survive (and thrive) during unexpected change.

 Ideally, large-scale change in an organization is carefully planned and executed strategically.
-But sometimes, something unexpected happens (we’re looking at you COVID) that changes your business overnight.
+But sometimes, something unexpected happens that changes your business overnight.
 Suddenly, you’re running on adrenaline and The Brady Bunch Principle: “When it’s time to change, you’ve got to rearrange who you are and what you’re gonna be.
 Sha na na na na na.”

 Alas, the Bradys’ sage advice is not enough guidance to get you through extreme change situations.
 So, we asked Salo’s leaders how they successfully navigated the extreme changes during the past year.
 Here’s what they said: